wallarm/product-documentation/docs/latest/installation/multi-tenant/configure-accounts.md

 ### Step 3: Create the tenant via the Wallarm API

 To create the tenant, it is required to send authenticated requests to Wallarm API.
-Authenticated requests to Wallarm API can be sent from the own API client used for sending API requests or from the [Wallarm API Console](../../api/overview.md) that defines the authentication method:
+Authenticated requests to Wallarm API can be sent from your own API client or from the [Wallarm API Console](../../api/overview.md) that defines the authentication method:

 * For requests to be sent from the **Wallarm API Console**, it is required to sign in to Wallarm Console with the **Global administrator** user role and update the Wallarm API Console page available at:
     * https://apiconsole.us1.wallarm.com/ for the US Cloud
     * https://apiconsole.eu1.wallarm.com/ for the EU Cloud
-* For requests to be sent from the **own API client used for sending API requests**, it is required to pass the [API token with Global Administrator's permissions](../../user-guides/settings/api-tokens.md#creating-tokens-with-global-role-permissions) in the request.
+* For requests to be sent from the **your own API client**, it is required to pass the [API token with Global Administrator's permissions](../../user-guides/settings/api-tokens.md#creating-tokens-with-global-role-permissions) in the request.

 At this step, a tenant account linked to a global account will be created.